Home

 TZA SAR divers conduct submerged pattern searches for forensic evidence to recover a discarded firearm as part of a multi-agency training exercise.

-Keywords: - Aquanautics - - Search and Rescue - - Exercises -
+Keywords: - Aquanautics - - Exercises - - Aircraft -

 More Articles...